S0raWasTaken/Threadripper-bot/README.md

 </p>

 # Threadripper-bot
-A Discord bot for control and decentralization of threads management
+A Discord bot for control and decentralization of thread management

 ## About